-12. COMMITMENTS
+11. COMMITMENTS

-The Society is subject to minimum future lease payments for certain equipment and its premises expiring on various dates up to July 31, 2022.
-Future minimum lease payments as at March 31, 2021, are as follows:
+The Society is subject to minimum future lease payments for certain equipment and its premises expiring on various dates up to July 31, 2023.
+Future minimum lease payments are as follows:

-13. PENSION PLANS
+12. PENSION PLANS

 The Society and its employees contribute to the Public Service Pension Plan and Municipal Pension Plan (jointly trusted pension plans).
-The board of trustees for these plans, representing plan members and employers, are responsible for administering the plans, including investing assets and administering benefits.
+The board of trustees for these plans, representing plan members and employers, is responsible for administering the plans, including investing assets and administering benefits.
 The plans are multi-employer defined benefit pension plans.
 Basic pension benefits are based on a formula.
-As at March 31, 2020, the Public Service Pension Plan has about 67,000 active members and approximately 51,000 retired members.
+As at March 31, 2021, the Public Service Pension Plan has about 68,000 active members and approximately 52,000 retired members.
 As at December 31, 2020, the Municipal Pension Plan has about 220,000 active members and approximately 112,000 retired members.